PlaidCloud/website/content/en/docs/concepts/cluster-administration/flow-control.md

 ---
 title: API Priority and Fairness
 content_type: concept
-min-kubernetes-server-version: v1.18
+min-PlaidCloud-server-version: v1.18
 ---

 <!-- overview -->

 {{< feature-state state="beta"  for_k8s_version="v1.20" >}}

-Controlling the behavior of the Kubernetes API server in an overload situation is a key task for cluster administrators.
+Controlling the behavior of the PlaidCloud API server in an overload situation is a key task for cluster administrators.
 The {{< glossary_tooltip term_id="kube-apiserver" text="kube-apiserver" >}} has some controls available (i.e. the `--max-requests-inflight` and `--max-mutating-requests-inflight`